Gaza medical officials say Israeli strike kills 4 foreign aid workers, driver after delivering food

 Among the dead were Ahmed Maqadma and his mother — both doctors at Shifa — and his cousin, said Dr. Ghassan Abu Sitta, a Palestinian-British doctor who volunteered at Shifa and other hospitals during the first months of the war before returning to Britain.

-The fate of the three had been unknown since they talked by phone with family as they tried to leave Shifa nearly a week ago and the line suddenly went dead.
+The fate of the three had been unknown since their phone suddenly went dead as they tried to leave Shifa nearly a week ago.
 On Monday, relatives found their bodies with gunshot wounds about a block from the hospital, said Abu Sitta, who is in touch with the family.

 Mohammed Mahdi, who was among those who returned to the area, described a scene of “total destruction.”
-He said several buildings had been burned down and that he counted six bodies in the area, including two in the hospital courtyard, though it was not clear when they died.
+He said several buildings had been burned down and that he counted six bodies in the area, including two in the hospital courtyard.

-Video footage circulating online showed the main buildings of Shifa charred and heavily damaged.
-Several witnesses said army bulldozers had plowed up a mass grave that had been dug in November in Shifa’s courtyard, leaving many bodies exposed.

 At least 21 patients died during the raid, World Health Organization Director-General Tedros Adhanom Ghebreyesus posted late Sunday on X, formerly Twitter.